MohdIsmailMatAsin/i510400AsrB460Msl/README.md

 - Parallel Port
 - VT-d (can be enabled if you set DisableIoMapper to YES)
 - CSM
-- Thunderbolt(For initial install, as Thunderbolt can cause issues if not setup correctly)
+- Thunderbolt (For initial install, as Thunderbolt can cause issues if not setup correctly)
-- Intel SGX
+- Intel Software Guard Extensions (SGX)
-- Intel Platform Trust
+- Intel Platform Trust.
+(Linux and Windows 10™.
+Proper dual boot with Windows 11™ require TPM to be enable.
+Refer: [InsanelyMac Discussions](https://www.insanelymac.com/forum/topic/348202-how-to-opencore-070-071-differences/))
 - CFG Lock
 - Rapid Storage Technology (RST)